Sleep Time Calculator

 Sleep Inertia (Morning Grogginess)

-Problem: Waking up groggy and disoriented
+- Waking up groggy and disoriented

-Solution: Use sleep calculator to wake at cycle endings, maintain consistent schedule
+- Use sleep calculator to wake at cycle endings, maintain consistent schedule

 Difficulty Falling Asleep

-Problem: Taking more than 20 minutes to fall asleep
+- Taking more than to fall asleep

-Solution: Optimize bedtime routine, limit blue light exposure, try relaxation techniques
+- Optimize bedtime routine, limit blue light exposure, try relaxation techniques

 Frequent Night Wakings

-Problem: Waking multiple times during the night
+- Waking multiple times during the night

-Solution: Address sleep environment factors, manage stress, consider sleep disorders
+- Address sleep environment factors, manage stress, consider sleep disorders

 Sleep Hygiene: Optimizing Your Sleep Environment